How to Secure Your Website

 Out of date platform (i.e. WordPress) installs, themes and plugins are a hacker’s best friend.
 If using a simple username/password combo is like leaving your front door open, then not updating your site is like leaving the back door open.
 Wide-open.

 Hacking communities prey on this low-hanging fruit approach to access your site, and nothing good comes of that.
 Many updates can be applied automatically, but this isn’t best practice.
 Doing the updates manually allows you to check that they don’t break anything on your site as soon as you have done them.
-Much better than waiting for a user tell you about a broken feature, or worst case getting frustrated, leaving and you losing a potential customer.
+Much better than waiting for a user to tell you about a broken feature or worst case getting frustrated, leaving and you losing a potential customer.

 Take regular backups of your site and keep them handy in case of emergency.
 If everything goes pear-shaped, the last thing you need is to have to rebuild your whole website from scratch.